-Emergency Medical Training is a non-profit organization, serving Central Pennsylvania for over 8 years.
-During that time we have trained and built relationships with over 10,000 professionals and citizens.
-Currently, we have over 170 certified, qualified trainers, many who have retained their relationship year after year with us.
-We continue to grow as we are now licensed in other States and Townships with the opening of 2016.
-Our relationship with the American Heart Association is strong and we are proud to be an active participant in their philosophies.
+Emergency Medical Training is a non-profit organization, serving Pennsylvania and New Jersey for over 8 years.
+During that time, we have trained and built relationships with over 15,000 professionals and citizens.
+Currently, we have over 250 certified, quality trainers, many who have retained their relationship year after year with us.
+We continue to grow as we are now licenses in other states and townships.
+Our relationship with the American Heart Association is strong and we are proud to be an active participant in their teaching and philosophies.

-We train in a state of the art training center located at 3933 Perkiomen Avenue, Exeter Township, Reading, PA. or we will come to your business or company as on-site professionals.
-We bring to this organization a "passion" and a strong belief that what we are offering goes far beyond classes.
-Each person we touch with our information is not only a satisfied customer, but another person who we are proud to say can save a life largely due to our commitment to training and technology.
+We provide training classes for the public at the Spine & Wellness Center located at 3933 Perkiomen Ave Reading, PA 19606.
+We also offer off-site private classes for families, companies and organizations at no extra charge.
+We bring a passion and a strong belief that the training we are providing goes far beyond just teaching a class.
+Each person we train with our information is not only a satisfied customer, but another person who we are proud to say can save a life largely due to our commitment to training and technology.

 Emergency Medical Training is a 501(c)3 non-profit organization and is in need of donations to provide more community CPR awareness classes, upgrade equipment and cover the expenses of running a Training Center.
 Any individual or company that makes a donation will receive a receipt for their donation as well as have the option to be listed on our "Contributors" page.
 We thank you for your support and dedication towards making a difference in our community.

 "In one year along, 475,000 Americans die from a cardiac arrest."

 "Approximately, 350,000 cardiac arrests happen outside of the hospital each year - and about 7 in 10 of those happen at home."

 "Globally, cardiac arrest claims more lives than colorectal cancer, breast cancer, prostate cancer, influenza, pneumonia, auto accidents, HIV, firearms and house fires combined."